 Pokemapping is also not a replacement for traditional analysis: tagging your transcripts and doing in-depth analyses.
 You’ll gain different insights from that, especially when using a tool like Dovetail where you can combine findings from multiple interviews!

 Here are some questions you might have about the process

-Can I reuse my user cards for other situations?
+Can I reuse my groupings for other situations?